 - can critically analyse representation of others in media texts

 The first section of the course deals with fundamental issues related to culture and society and how humans are influenced by these issues in their interpretation of reality.

-GJ 313–2: Representation and otherness in a historical perspective
+GJ 313-2: Representation and otherness - current and historical perspectives

 The second section of the course discusses the idea of representation, focusing especially on media representation.
 A historical approach is taken to show how history influences our current situation and representation.